 Initiative of Kidney Health Australia and SANE Australia who joined together to address the issue of mental health and kidney disease - 50% of Australians with CKD are affected by depression.

-Updated 21 November 2013 - Disclaimer: Information provided is intended as an introduction to this topic and not meant to substitute for your doctor's or health professional's advice.
+Updated 1 July 2015 - Disclaimer: Information provided is an introduction to a topic and not meant to substitute for your doctor's or health professional's advice.
 All care is taken to ensure this information is relevant and applicable to each Australian state.
-Kidney Health Australia recognises each person's experience is individual and variations do occur in treatment and management due to personal circumstances.
+Kidney Health Australia recognises each person's experience is individual and variations occur in treatment and management due to personal circumstances.
 Consult a healthcare professional for specific treatment recommendations.